 Human Resource Development

 Principles of Human Resource Development

-Tokyo Electron(TEL) group is making continued efforts for employee education and training while encouraging and supporting employees' proactive approaches toward learning in line with its basic human resource development policy, which consists of the following three principles:
+We are making continued efforts for employee education and training while encouraging and supporting employees' proactive approaches toward learning in line with our basic human resource development policy, which consists of the following three principles:

 1. Self-motivation and a sense of responsibility are the basic requirements for developing the talents of employees.

 2. The workplace supports employee development.

 3. The company provides employees with opportunities and incentives to learn and must build the necessary platform or framework.